MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 It's important to restart Visual Studio as a DPI-aware process when you're finished working in the **Windows Forms Designer**.
 If you close and reopen Visual Studio when it's running in DPI-unaware mode, it becomes DPI-aware again.
 You can also select the **Restart Visual Studio as a DPI-aware process** option in the information bar.

-## Use Windows to set your display scaling setting to 100%
+## Use Windows to set your display scaling to 100%

 If you don't want to use Visual Studio to reset your display scaling on an as-needed basis, you can use Windows settings to do so.
-For example, you can set your display scaling setting to 100% in Windows 11.
+For example, you can set display scaling to 100%, or 96 DPI, in Windows 11.

 To do so, type **display settings** in the task bar search box, and then select **Change display settings**.
 In the **Settings** window, set **Change the size of text, apps, and other items** to **100%**.
 However, setting your display scaling to 100% may be undesirable since it can make the user interface too small to be usable.